shield-h2020/trust-monitor/README.md

 * `trust_monitor_django`: the django execution files of the app
 * `trust_monitor_driver`: the files required to integrate attestation drivers

+The director `connectors` includes the sources of all the connectors to other SHIELD components (DARE, Dashboard, VIM, vNSFO, white-list database).

 The directory `reverseProxy` includes the sources of a Docker image that instantiates a reverse proxy for the TM app.